bengray/whack-a-mole-fe/README.md

 It was made to be run in parallel with the scheduler-API here: https://github.com/bengray/scheduler-API

-1. Clone and build the scheduler API then run it with "nodemon".
+1. Clone and "npm install" the scheduler API then run it with "nodemon".

-2. Clone and build this project and run with with "npm start"
+2. Clone and "npm install" this project and run with with "npm start"

 ## License